 Mexican Cartels Deploy Drone-Jamming Tech to Thwart Border Surveillance

-Mexican drug cartels are upping their game in the cat-and-mouse battle along the U.S.- border.
+Mexican drug cartels are upping their game in the cat-and-mouse battle along the U.S.-Mexico border.
 They’re now using advanced electronic devices to disrupt U.S. border officials’ drones, which are crucial for tracking illegal border crossings.
 This intel comes from a recent report by NewsNation.

 Cartel’s Tech Arsenal